sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * ProtocolPriority (System.String\[\]) A list of protocol names in the order in which they are attempted for use during connection.

   * PublishedName (System.String) The name of the desktop group as it is to appear to the user in StoreFront.

+  * ResourceLeasingEnabled (System.Boolean) Indicates if this desktop group is enabled for resource leasing.

   * RestrictAutoscaleTagUid (System.Int32?)
 If set to a Tag UID, only machines that have this tag will be auto scaled.